Skip to main content

 Whiteboard

-Safely transition from the air to the ground.
+Transition safely from air to ground.

 Every takeoff requires a landing.

-1. Weight to wheels
+1. Weight on wheels

-2. Touchdown, energy
+2. Touchdown energy

-3. Approach, glideslope
+3. Approach and glideslope

 4. Aiming point